shadergz/hookx86/Readme.md

-# HookIA32
+# HookCISC-32

-It's a hook function for x86 based architectures
+It's a hook system functions for x86 based CPU architectures

 ## How this works?